- Find a Trail

 Just to the south, the trail skirts the edge of the Cheyenne Peaking Basin, a detention pond set to be developed as a park.
 Beyond the dry basin, the trail's surroundings become markedly residential, although the massive Broadacres Marketplace & Event Center parking lot on N. Las Vegas Boulevard breaks the rule.
 Take a brief detour to browse the offerings at one of the facility's bustling swap meets, held year-round on Friday, Saturday and Sunday.

-Blocked by the large Charleston Commons shopping center, the trail resumes at E. Charleston Boulevard, winding south to S. Christy Lane.
+Passing by the large Charleston Commons shopping center, the trail continues south to S. Christy Lane.
 From there, the trail is a signed on-road route via a sidewalk and bike lane on Ballinger Drive to S. Sloan Lane.
-Along that road, a wide concrete sidepath extends the Lower Las Vegas Wash Trail to its terminus at a junction with the popular Flamingo Arroyo Trail.
-Continue on that connecting trail to wind through the nearly 3,000-acre Clark County Wetlands Park, which offers beautiful nature walks and plenty of wildlife viewing.
+Running along the west side of Slone Lane, a wide concrete sidepath extends the Lower Las Vegas Wash Trail 1.2 miles to its terminus at the Sloan Trailhead, which serves as a junction with the popular Flamingo Arroyo Trail.
+Continue on that trail to meander through the nearly 3,000-acre Clark County Wetlands Park, which offers beautiful nature walks and plenty of wildlife viewing.
 From the southern end of the park, adventurists can hook up to the scenic River Mountains Loop Trail to journey on to Lake Mead and the Hoover Dam.

 Parking for the Lower Las Vegas Wash Trail is available in North Las Vegas at Sandstone Ridge Park (1661 W. Hammer Lane) and Craig Ranch Regional Park (628 W. Craig Road), as well as at trailheads off Coleman Street, W. Washburn Road and E. Cheyenne Avenue.